vettom/Reference/Gitops/kubernetes-services.md

     - Enable ingress
     - Deploy simple web app
     - Enable ingress and validate.

+- [ ] General K8S
+    - Create configMap
+    - Mount ConfigMap in pod
+    - Create a secret
+    - Mount secret as file
+    - Create secret with multiple entires
+    - mount all secrets at mount point in pod
+    - Mount secret to Env variable in Pod

 - [ ] Web app and Helm
     - Create simple Web app [sample flask app](https://github.com/vettom/Flask)
     - Push image to Docker Hub or any other registry